-Ureaplasma urealyticum is a bacterium that affects about 70% of sexually active men and women.
+Ureaplasma urealyticum is an bacterium that affects about 70% of sexually active men and women.
 Although it is not considered as an STI, ureaplasma can be transmitted through sexual contact.
-Ureaplasma often carries no symptoms whatsoever, and most people may never experience any problems at all.
+Ureaplasma often carries no symptoms.

-Ureaplasma urealyticum is a very common bacterial infection, which is mostly spread via sexual contact.
-However it isn't classified as an STI, but instead, is referred to as a bacterial infection.
+Ureaplasma urealyticum is a very common infection that is mainly spread via sexual contact, however, it isn't classified as an STI but a bacterial infection.

-The principal cause of ureaplasma is the result of the spread of an infectious agent by an infected person to their partner through sexual contact, saliva, blood transfusions, air, needles or blood.
+The principal cause of ureaplasma is the result of the spread of an infectious agent by an infected person to their partner through sexual contact (vaginal sex and oral sex).
+Other causes can include:

 Ureaplasma is extremely contagious, and is most often spread through sexual contact and unprotected sex with multiple partners.
 In more extreme cases, you can become infected if you touch an infected person's nose or eye secretions, or if an infected person coughs in your face.

-If you are displaying any of the symptoms listed above, then you should book an appointment with your GP or a sexual health clinic, where they will be able to test you for ureaplasma.
+If you are displaying any of the symptoms listed above, then you should book an appointment with your GP or a sexual health clinic, where they will be able to test you for ureaplasma and other STIs.
 An early diagnosis means that you can get treatment straightaway, which will reduce your chances of complications like pelvic inflammatory disease (PID), or infection in the testicles.

 Although ureaplasma can easily be treated, it can stay unrecognised for months because it rarely shows any symptoms.
 It's been found that, if left untreated, ureaplasma can be associated with infertility, premature or still birth, non-specific urethritis, chorioamnionitis, meningitis and pneumonia.
 If ureaplasma has been left untreated for several months, it can spread to other parts of your body and damage your joints, nerves and muscles.
 As mentioned, ureaplasma can be effectively treated, ensuring that these health problems can be successfully avoided.